Chilika Lake: Geography and topography

 Chilika Lake is a shallow bar-built estuary with large areas of mudflats.
 The western and southern margins of the lake are fringed by the Eastern Ghats hill range.

 Several inland rivers, which bring silt into the lake, control the northern end of the lake.
 A 60 km long barrier beach called Rejhansa, formed by northerly currents in the Bay of Bengal, resulted in the formation of this shallow lake and forms its eastern side.
 As an ephemeral lake, its water surface area varies from 1165 km2 in the summer monsoon season to 906 km2 in the winter dry season.

+The water spread area of the lagoon ranges between 1165 and 906 km2 during the monsoon and summer respectively.
+A 32 km long, narrow, outer channel connects the lagoon to the Bay of Bengal, near the village Motto.
+More recently, a new mouth has been opened by Chilika Development Authority (CDA) which has brought a new lease of life to the lagoon.

 The lake has numerous islands.
 The larger islands, separated by shallow channels, lie between the barrier and the main body of the lake.
 A total 42 km2 of channels connect the lake with Bay of Bengal.
 The six major islands are Parikud, Phulbari, Berahpura, Nuapara, Nalbana, and Tampara.
 These islands, together with the Peninsula of Malud, constitute the Krishnaprasad Revenue Block of Puri District.

 The north shore of the lake is part of Khordha District and the western shore is part of Ganjam District.
 Due to siltation, the width of the barrier has fluctuated and the mouth to the sea has periodically been closed.
 The location of the mouth has also frequently shifted, generally towards the northeast.
 The mouth, which was 1.5 km wide in 1780, was only .75 km forty years later.
-The local fishermen, to maintain their livelihood, had to cut open the mouth regularly to gain access to the sea for fishing.
+The local fishermen, to maintain their livelihood, had to cut open the mouth to gain access to the sea for fishing.

 Water depth of the lake varies from 0.9 to 2.6 ft in the dry season to 5.9 to 13.8 ft in the rainy season.
 The width of the old channel to the sea, now reported to be about 100 m, is known as Magarmukha (Mouth of the Crocodile).
 The lake is divided into four separate zones namely, the southern, central, northern sectors and the outer channel area.
 A 32 km long outer channel connects the lake with the Bay of Bengal at Arakhuda village.
-The lake is vaguely pear-shaped and has a maximum length of 64.3 km with a mean width of 20.1 km.
+The lake is pear-shaped and has a maximum length of 64.3 km with a mean width of 20.1 km.

+Another lake in India called Vembanad Lake is the longest lake (if the length is considered, 96.5 km where the length of Chilika Lake is 64 km) in India.